cwchentw/cl-yautils/README.md

 ### *cl-yautils.lisp*

-A collection of utility functions.
-This script is packaged under `:cl-yautils`.
-See its API [here](https://cwchentw.github.io/cl-yautils/).
-See its [examples](/examples/) for its usage.
+A collection of utility functions and utility macros.
+This script is packaged under `:cl-yautils` or its nickname `:yau`.
+See [here](https://cwchentw.github.io/cl-yautils/) for the API of **cl-yautils**.
+See some [examples](/examples/) for its usage.

 ## For Lisp Learners

-There is no real batch mode in Clozure CL and ABCL.
+There is no real batch mode or scripting mode in Clozure CL and ABCL.
 To simulate such mode in both, add `(quit)` at the end of a script.

 Here is a tiny instance: